ADL-X/LLAVIDAL/README.md

 ```
 The above command will download the LLaVA-Lightening-7B-v1-1 delta from Hugging Face, apply it to the provided LLaMA
 weights and save the LLaVA-Lightening-7B-v1-1 weights in the current directory.
-Alternatively you can download the ready LLaVA-Lightening-7B weights from mmaaz60/LLaVA-Lightening-7B-v1-1.
+Alternatively you can download the ready LLaVA-Lightening-7B weights from [mmaaz60/LLaVA-Lightening-7B-v1-1](https://huggingface.co/mmaaz60/LLaVA-7B-Lightening-v1-1)
 Prepare Dataset
-1. Download our 100K video instruction dataset from
+1. Download our [ADLX dataset](https://tinyurl.com/video-features) video features.
-this download link.
+   or
+   Curate the dataset by following the steps in [[Video Instruction Dataset]].
-2. Convert the downloaded Json into the required format for training,
+2. Convert the downloaded [NTU_QA.json]( https://tinyurl.com/instruction-data) into the required format for training,
 ```shell
 python scripts/convert_instruction_json_to_training_format.py \
         --input_json_file <path to json file downloaded in step 2> \
         --output_json_file llavidal_training.json
 The above script will generate llavidal_training.json required to train our model.
 ```
-3. Download NTU120RGBD videos
-All the videos annotated in our work are taken from NTU120RGBD dataset.
-We provide the ids of all the required videos in the train_video_ids.txt file.
-Please follow the instructions on the official site to download the videos.
-Alternatively, you can download these from here.
-4. Prepare Spatio-Temporal features using CLIP
+3. Prepare Spatio-Temporal features using CLIP
 Note that for training efficiency, we pre-computed the video spatio-temporal features and use them directly during training.
 After downloading the videos, please use the following command to generate CLIP spatio-temporal features.
  ```shell